nojsja/shadowsocks-electron/README.md

 ## Supported Platforms & Arch

 > More architecture will be supported if necessary, just give me an issue.
-Forget about windows (x32/x64), there are tons of apps on it already.

 - Ubuntu (linux x64)
 - MacOS (darwin x64)